amallred/skill-it-up/README.md

 <!-- ADD DEPENDENCIES USED -->

+## THINGS TO IMPROVE
+- Make the random tip generation code modular to use across files

 ## ACKNOWLEDGEMENTS

 - Thank you to Dan Collins for his guidance and support through this project.